BenchAgents: Multi-Agent Systems for Structured Benchmark Creation: Introduction

 \section{Introduction}

 AI advancements are progressing rapidly, with new models frequently showing enhanced capabilities.
-Evaluation datasets are essential for testing these claims, but they are expensive to produce and can quickly become saturated, due to the fast pace of model improvements~\citep{balachandran2024eureka}, or contaminated~\citep{zhang2024languagemodeldevelopersreport}.
-In the absence of benchmarks, new capabilities are often demonstrated with anecdotal, qualitative examples or small, non-comprehensive test sets; this offers limited insight into actual model performance.
-This highlights the need for scalable, dynamic benchmarking methods to enable fast and reliable model evaluation.

-Traditionally, benchmark creation involved designing data requirements and recruiting human annotators to provide test instances.
-Whilst ensuring quality, this process is costly, time-consuming, and difficult to scale.
-Previous work proposed methods for synthetic test data generation via prompt templates~\citep{wang2024benchmarkselfevolvingmultiagentframework, xia2024leaderboardrankingcoding, yuan2024sevalautomaticadaptivetest} or by using programmatic workflows for narrow domains~\citep{zhu2024dyvaldynamicevaluationlarge, zhang2024task}.
-These methods, however, are unable to easily generalize to a broader set of complex and generative tasks.
-Parallel efforts for training data synthesis have been proposed ~\citep{li2023syntheticdatagenerationlarge_a, mitra2024agentinstructgenerativeteachingagentic,li2023textbooksneediiphi15_b}.
-However, they do not usually transfer for generating evaluation datasets, due to stricter quality and diversity requirements.
+Evaluation datasets are essential for testing these claims, but quickly saturate~\citep{balachandran2024eureka}, and/or be contaminated~\citep{zhang2024languagemodeldevelopersreport}.
+In the absence of benchmarks, new capabilities are often demonstrated with anecdotal, qualitative examples or small, non-comprehensive test sets.
+This highlights the need for scalable, dynamic benchmarking methods.
+Traditionally, benchmark creation involved designing data requirements and recruiting human annotators to provide instances.
+Whilst often ensuring quality, this process is costly, time-consuming, and difficult to scale.
+Previous work proposed methods for the generation of synthetic evaluation data.
+However, they are not generalizable: requiring customized prompt templates~\citep{wang2024benchmarkselfevolvingmultiagentframework, xia2024leaderboardrankingcoding, yuan2024sevalautomaticadaptivetest}, or using programmatic workflows for select domains~\citep{zhu2024dyvaldynamicevaluationlarge, zhang2024task} often grounded in existing benchmarks.

-We propose \sys{}, a {\em multi-agent evaluation framework} for automated, high-quality, and diverse benchmark creation. \sys{} breaks down benchmark creation into four components and instantiates each component via dedicated LLM agents as shown in Fig.~\ref{fig:framework}.
-The Planning Agent creates a high-level plan/specification based on the problem and user requirements, breaks it down to tasks, and communicates the plan with the other agents.
-The plans may contain elements including but not limited to \emph{parameters} and their values to guide the data generation and enable dis-aggregations along important dimensions, definitions for \emph{quality checks} for data verification, and \emph{metrics} for model evaluation.

-The Data Generation Agent implements the plan programmatically and generates diverse benchmark data.
-Next, the Verification Agent formulates and executes fine-grained data quality checks to ensure quality control for the generated examples.
-Finally, the Evaluation Agent produces evaluation code and prompts for one or more metrics used for assessing target model performance.

-Grounding the data generation on a shared plan (that consists of a structured set of parameters) across agents enables {\em precise control on the diversity of the data distribution}.
-It also facilitates the creation of data quality checks and model evaluation criteria that are consistent with the initial plan.
-Whenever applicable, \sys{} by design allows for additional developer feedback at each stage of the process to ensure transparency, control and quality in the produced benchmarks.